liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/busqueda/busqueda.md

     (root) /usr/bin/python3 /opt/scripts/system-checkup.py *
 ```

-When we attempt to execute the system-checkup script with python with `sudo /usr/bin/python3 /opt/scripts/system-checkup.py *`, we see the following output.
+When we attempt to execute the system-checkup script with `sudo /usr/bin/python3 /opt/scripts/system-checkup.py *` and see the following output.
 ```go
 Usage: /opt/scripts/system-checkup.py <action> (arg1) (arg2)